MERMAID Fishbelt Data Quality Checks

 High Biomass Observations

-Identifying sites with unusually high fish biomass (top 10%).
+Identifying sample events with unusually high fish biomass (top 10%).

 Show the code